Insuristic Logo

 Why Standard Cover May Not Be Enough

-Once a house is unoccupied, insurers often see it as higher risk.
-Many will only offer basic FLEEA cover such as fire, lightning, earthquake, explosion and aircraft.
-This limited protection excludes many common claims such as water damage or theft.
+Once a home is empty, insurers see it as higher risk.
+Many will only offer basic FLEEA cover, which includes:

 When Is Buildings Insurance for an Empty House Required?

-You will need specialist cover if the property is empty due to:
+You’ll need specialist cover if the property is unoccupied due to:

 • Probate